courselab/snaskii21/doc/CONTRIBUTING.md

 ## Obtaining the source and building the software

 This project's source code official repository may be found at

 https://github.com/courselab/ttsnake

-If you have obtain the source from the Version Control Repository, you will need GNU Build System (aka Autotools) to build the project, as described in file `README`, in the root of the project tree (really, reade-me).
+If you have obtained the source from the Version Control Repository, you will need GNU Build System (aka Autotools) to build the project, as described in file `README`, in the root of the project tree (really, read-me).

 Briefly, bootstrap the build system with